sdatth/dotfiles/README.md

 ![machfiles image](./ss.png)

 !!
 Warning, this only works on ubuntu/debain distributions.
 It has been tested on ubuntu 20.04 only! <br> !!
-Other people can copy my config files or symlink it using the `stow` command.
+Other people can inspect and manually copy the elements of the files!

 ## Installing